-The Bhojpure region kukri were typically produced at the turn of the 19th century and after.
+The Bhojpure region kukri was typically produced at the turn of the 19th century and after.
 This style is a somewhat down scaled version of the Victorian Long Leaf kukri.
-It appears these saw service from the 1880’s through the first quarter of the 20th century when they were withdrawn from service and placed in arsenal storage.
+It appears these saw service from the 1880s through the first quarter of the 20th century when they were withdrawn from service and placed in arsenal storage.
 With that in mind, the blade is anywhere from 90-130 years young and has spent most of that time “on the shelf.”

 It came covered in… who the frack knows what.
 Pureed leaves, cosmoline, dirt, tar, yak grease I don’t know.
 It was horrible.
-Of course, it was as to be expected though, as it has been in arsenal storage for probably probably a century, and the Francotte came similarly dressed.
+Of course, it was as to be expected though, as it has been in arsenal storage for probably a century, and the Francotte came similarly dressed.

 Cleaned via Ballistol and elbow grease, it is very nice, measuring out to just a hair over 17 inches overall with 13 of that being a rat-tailed steel blade almost as thick as my pinkie finger (around 3/8″) at its fullest point.
-This kukri was hand made; the steel was smelted, forged, shaped and hammered in Nepal by individual Kami blacksmiths.
-As such it is very dirty impure century old steel that is kind of soft when compared to modern steels.
+This kukri was handmade; the steel was smelted, forged, shaped and hammered in Nepal by individual Kami blacksmiths.
+As such it is very dirty impure century-old steel that is kind of soft when compared to modern steels.

 Still, it’s a great piece of history.

 Check out how thick this beast is when compared next to the same length of modern Ontario 6420 OKC Kukri which uses 1095 carbon steel.

 It’s also rather sharp and has seen a good bit of service, but the wood, though dark, is solid.